tuarua/Swift-IOS-ANE/README.md

 ### Simulator

-The project can be run on the Simulator from IntelliJ
+The example project can be run on the Simulator from IntelliJ

 ### Release and deploying to Device !